trinodb/trino/presto-docs/src/main/sphinx/optimizer/statistics.rst

 advantage of these optimizations, Presto must have statistical information for the tables in that query.

 Table statistics are provided to the query planner by connectors.
-Currently, the only connector that supports statistics is the :doc:`/connector/hive`.

 Available Statistics
 --------------------